watermint/toolbox/docs/commands/dropbox-team-teamfolder-add.md

 # dropbox team teamfolder add

-Add team folder to the team (Irreversible operation)
+Create a new team folder for centralized team content storage and collaboration (Irreversible operation)

+Creates new team folders with defined access controls and sync settings.
+Set up departmental folders, project spaces, or archive locations.
+Configure initial permissions and determine whether content syncs to member devices by default.

 # Security